 You may register a team of four to six students that meets the requirements.
 All team members must complete the individual registration in addition to the team registration.
 Your team will be asked to name a team captain.
 Once a team has been successfully registered, the team captain will be notified.

-The 2017 Global Case Competition will be held in late October.
-Registration opens on September 5.
+The 2018 Global Case Competition will be held in late October.
+Registration opens in September.